codeequity/codeEquity/docs/ceManual.md

    * *Columns:*  Adds the column **Planning** (*optional*).
 Renames the default **In Progress** column to **Underway** in the CodeEquity website (*optional*).

-   * *PEQ labels:* Adds a handful of PEQ labels.
-To do this, in GitHub click on `Issues`, then `Labels`, then `New Label`.
-Type in a PEQ label name, like `1000 PEQ` and click on `save`.
-CE Server will rebuild this into a valid PEQ label, although you may need to refresh your screen in order to see any change.
-(XXX Revisit XXX) See the CE Flutter manual for PEQ label options.
+   * *PEQ labels:* Adds a handful of PEQ labels by clicking on `Issues`, in GitHub, then `Labels`, then `New Label`.
+Types in a PEQ label name, like `1000 PEQ` and clicks on `save`.
+CE Server rebuilds this into a valid PEQ label (which Jessie can only see after a screen refresh).
+(XXX Revisit XXX)

    * *Allocations:* Adds several large allocations.
 Allocations are a way to indicate an estimated value of a large chunk of work that is currently not scoped out.
-For example, the *Expand Flutter Testing* card with **AllocPEQ 500,000** label indicates a large chunk of untasked work under the general category of expanded flutter testing.
+For example, the *Expand Flutter Testing* card with **500k AllocPEQ** label indicates a large chunk of untasked work under the general category of expanded flutter testing.
 See [GarlicBeer](#garlicbeer-project-structure) for more allocation examples.
+(XXX revisit XXX)

    * *Update issues:* Adds assignees and PEQ labels to the existing issues.
 Adds a few extra labels to help identify which part of the front end the issue belongs to.
 In order to help keep the initial conversion as simple as possible, no cards will move with the addition of a PEQ label.
 So if an issue had been closed earlier, and there are assignees, and a PEQ label is added, CE Server will NOT move that related card into the **Pending PEQ Approval** column.
 Contributors should move these by hand.
+(XXX revisit XXX) verify

    * *Move closed PEQ issues:* Moves all closed PEQ issues with assignees to the **Pending PEQ Approval** column.